jo-room/job-scrape/README.md

 Crunchbase has a lot of scrape protections and so needs to be run locally.

+Architected a little weirdly so I can host this for non-software-engineer friends who might be down for some Python-writing and HTML.
+See [docs/deployment.md](docs/deployment.md).

 ## Local development and running

 Install dependencies